Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Assertion-based Test Validators

-Definition~\ref{def:testoracle} ensures that a test oracle based on a set of assertions is consistent in the verdicts it predicts.
-While a test input $t$ may satisfy the conditions of multiple assertions, all such assertions must agree on the verdict -- either all pass or all fail.
-For example, in Figure~\ref{fig:assertion}, assertions $a_1$, $a_2$ and $a_3$ form a consistent assertion-based test oracle because their condition conjunctions (i.e., $a_1 \wedge a_2$ and $a_2 \wedge a_3$) are unsatisfiable.
-However, if we add a fail assertion $a_4: \mathit{speed} > 15 \ \land \ \mathit{road\_slope} \geq 1 \Rightarrow \mathit{fail}$, the oracle becomes inconsistent because the conjunction of conditions of $a_1$ and $a_4$ is satisfiable and these assertions predict opposing verdicts (pass and fail, respectively).
+Definition~\ref{def:testoracle} ensures that a test validator is consistent in the verdicts it produces.
+While a test input \( t \) may satisfy the conditions of multiple assertions, all such assertions must agree on the verdict -- either all pass or all fail.
+For example, the assertions $a_1$, $a_2$ and $a_3$ in Figure~\ref{fig:assertion} constitute a test validator as they are pairwise consistent.
+However, assertion \( a_4: \mathit{speed} > 15 \land \mathit{time\_of\_day} = \mathit{morning} \Rightarrow \mathit{fail} \), not shown in the figure, is inconsistent with \( a_3 \), since the conjunction of the conditions of \( a_3 \) and \( a_4 \) is satisfiable, and they predict opposing verdicts (pass and fail, respectively).

-The verdict assigned by an assertion-based test oracle $\mathcal{O}$ for a test input $t$ is determined as follows:

-Specifically, if $t$ satisfies the condition of \textit{any} pass assertion ($\mathit{cnd} \Rightarrow \mathit{pass}$) in $\mathcal{O}$, then the verdict for $t$ is \textit{pass}.
-Dually, if $t$ satisfies the condition of \textit{any} fail assertion ($\mathit{cnd} \Rightarrow \mathit{fail}$) in $\mathcal{O}$, then the verdict for $t$ is \textit{fail}.
-Since the test oracle $\mathcal{O}$ is consistent, when $t$ satisfies multiple assertions, all such assertions agree on the same verdict.
-If $t$ does not satisfy the condition of any assertion in $\mathcal{O}$, the verdict is considered \emph{inconclusive}.
-For example, among the six test inputs ($t_1$ to $t_6$) shown in Figure~\ref{fig:assertion}, the assertion-based test oracle, composed of assertions $a_1$ to $a_3$, implies that $t_1$ and $t_5$ pass as they satisfy the conditions for $a_1$ and $a_3$, respectively.
-Test inputs $t_2$, $t_4$ and $t_6$ fail as they satisfy the condition of $a_2$.
-The test oracle is inconclusive for $t_3$ as this test input does not satisfy the conditions of any assertions in the test oracle.
+Given a test validator $\mathcal{V}$ and a test input $t$, if $t$ satisfies the condition of \textit{any} pass assertion ($\mathit{cnd} \Rightarrow \mathit{pass}$) in $\mathcal{V}$, then the verdict for $t$ is \textit{pass}.
+Conversely, if $t$ satisfies the condition of \textit{any} fail assertion ($\mathit{cnd} \Rightarrow \mathit{fail}$) in $\mathcal{V}$, then the verdict for $t$ is \textit{fail}.
+If $t$ does not satisfy the condition of any assertion in $\mathcal{V}$, the verdict is considered \emph{inconclusive}.
+In other words, inconclusive tests are those that the validator cannot classify as passing or failing.
+These tests are suitable candidates for execution on the SUT, as they are likely to exercise its behaviour.
+For example, Figure~\ref{fig:assertion} shows four test inputs $t_1$ to $t_4$ for the ADS.
+The test validator in the figure implies that $t_1$ and $t_4$ pass (satisfying $a_1$ and $a_3$), $t_2$ fails (satisfying $a_2$), and $t_3$ is inconclusive.